Hornbill-Docs/esp-config/esp-config/organizational-data/roles.md

 layout: article-toc
 ---
 # User Roles
 A Role is a collection of rights that allow a user to perform actions in Hornbill.
-Hornbill comes with a range of roles ready for you to associate with your users and custom roles can be created to meet your specific needs.
+Hornbill comes with a range of roles ready for you to assign to your users and custom roles can be created to meet your specific needs.

 In addition to platform roles, each application comes with default roles specifically designed to govern access to that application.